vectordotdev/vector/website/guides/integrate/platforms/docker/loki.md

 import CodeExplanation from '@site/src/components/CodeExplanation';
 import ConfigExample from '@site/src/components/ConfigExample';
 import SVG from 'react-inlinesvg';

-> "I just wanna, like, send my logs from Docker to Loki -- why is all of this so complicated?"
->
-> — developers

 So you want to send logs from Docker to Loki?
 Sounds simple!
 Sadly, it is not.
 When you account for x, y, and z, you quickly realize this is no easy endaevor.